 - Further calls to engagement.
 Their involvement doesn’t stop at a donation!
 You may want to include other ways they can engage with and get involved with your nonprofit in the postscript.

 The more time you spend crafting a thoughtful and personal donation request letter, the more likely you are to see positive results.
 It’s never too early to start planning for your end-of-year appeals so start drafting them today.
-Download our free donation letter request checklist and you’ll be ready to go for the giving season and end of year donations.
+Download our free fundraising donation letter request checklist and you’ll be ready to go for the giving season and end of year donations.